shahzadssg/PhantomCrypt/README.md

-# PhantomCrypt: Achieving Second-Order Deniability in Post-Quantum Covert Communication
+# PhantomCrypt: Second-Order Deniable Encryption with Post-Quantum Security

 PhantomCrypt is a novel cryptographic protocol designed to provide **second-order deniability** for covert communication.
 This means it protects against both passive surveillance (making hidden messages undetectable) and active coercion (allowing plausible deniable messages to be revealed).